AABearBots/First-Closed-Doors-Competition/README.md

 * [Advanced Algos](https://github.com/AdvancedAlgos): Features repositories with the AAPlatform code including the bits that run in the cloud (AACloud) and in the web browser, along with a few other platform-related configurations and documentation.

-* [AAMasters](https://github.com/AAMasters): Its a showcase GitHub organization similar to the one each Dev Team needs to create for themselves.
+* [AAMasters](https://github.com/AAMasters): Its a showcase GitHub organization similar to the one each Algobot Team needs to create for themselves.
 It features several examples of bots, each in their corresponding repository.

 * [AAArena](https://github.com/AAArena): Its another showcase GitHub organization featuring the AA Application hosting the trading bot competition you are about to enter.